4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

 This file has to be placed in component's Resources/script folder next to authScriptArgs.sh file.
 It is important to note what are $authKey, $authKeyId and teamId refering to.

- [fCheck how to generate .p8 key file](Documentation/Methods/Generate_p8.md) // go to .io github pages
+[Check how to generate .p8 key file](Documentation/Methods/Generate_p8.md) // go to .io github pages

 ```4d
 $authKey="AuthKey_XXXYYY.p8"  // name of the file
-$authKeyId=AuthKey_XXXYYY   // is the second par of $authKey filename
+$authKeyId=AuthKey_XXXYYY   // is the second part of $authKey filename
 $teamId=TEAM123456   // is the team related to the AuthKey file
 ```